Anna Jarvis

 Anna Maria Jarvis (May 1, 1864 – November 24, 1948) was the founder of Mother's Day in the United States.
-Her mother had frequently expressed a desire for the establishment of such a holiday, and after her mother's death, Jarvis led the movement for the commemoration.
-However, as the years passed, Jarvis grew disenchanted with the growing commercialization of the observation (she herself did not profit from the day) and even attempted to have Mother's Day rescinded.
-She died in a sanitarium, her medical bills paid by people in the floral and greeting card industries.
+Her mother had frequently expressed a desire to establish such a holiday, and after her mother's death, Jarvis led the movement for the commemoration.
+However, as the years passed, Jarvis grew disenchanted with the growing commercialization of the observation and even attempted to have Mother's Day rescinded.
+By the early 1940s, she had become infirm, and was placed in a sanatorium by friends and associates where she died on November 24, 1948.
+A legend exists that a portion of her medical bills were paid for by florists.

 Family and early life

 Anna Maria Jarvis was born to Granville E. and Ann Maria (née Reeves) Jarvis on May 1, 1864, in Webster, Taylor County, West Virginia, the ninth of eleven children.
 Seven of her siblings died in infancy or early childhood.
 Her birthplace, today known as the Anna Jarvis House, has been listed on the National Register of Historic Places since 1979.
 The family moved to Grafton, West Virginia, also in Taylor County, later in her childhood.